Emergency Preparedness for Storms

 - Delay evacuation when your life is at risk – material goods can be replaced

 If you should have to go to an emergency shelter you need to bring your own clothing, hygiene supplies, all medications, pillows, cell phones AND chargers.
 For families, a child’s favorite small toy or stuffed animal, reading material or games can help pass the time.
-And for pets (dogs, cats) bring their food, collar, leash and a crate, along with pet waste bags for clean-up.
+And for pets (dogs and cats only) bring their food, collar, leash and a crate, along with pet waste bags for clean-up.

 Don’t be caught at the last moment trying to decide how you will manage during a severe weather event.
 The time to plan for a storm and your comfort/safety is BEFORE it happens and not when.
 Be prepared!